lichess-bot-devs/lichess-bot/README.md

 ```
 - `matchmaking`: Challenge a random bot.
   - `allow_matchmaking`: Whether to challenge other bots.
   - `challenge_variant`: The variant for the challenges.
-If set to `random` a variant from the ones enabled in `challenge.variants` will be chosen on random.
+If set to `random` a variant from the ones enabled in `challenge.variants` will be chosen at random.
   - `challenge_timeout`: The time (in minutes) the bot has to be idle before it creates a challenge.
   - `challenge_initial_time`: The initial time (in seconds) for the challenges.
   - `challenge_increment`: The increment (in seconds) for the challenges.